Download a copy of our Terms & Conditions in PDF Here

 Mountain Campers will not be responsible for losses you have suffered as a result of us breaching any booking terms or rental agreement, where such losses are unforeseeable and not within our and your contemplation at the time the booking or rental is made.
 Mountain Campers are not obliged to provide you with an alternative vehicle if one is unavailable, nor pay you for losses relating to us failing to provide you with a vehicle or any other indirect losses (such as loss of profits, loss of enjoyment or loss of opportunity).
 These limitations will apply to the extent permissible by law.
 Nothing in these booking terms reduces your statutory rights relating to a refund (if any is due).

-If we break the contract because of an unforeseeable or unavoidable event – such as a terrorist act or natural disaster – we will not be required to comply with our obligations under the contract for the duration of time that the event is going on.
+If we break the contract because of an unforeseeable or unavoidable event – such as a terrorist act, natural disaster or Disease Pandemic– we will not be required to comply with our obligations under the contract for the duration of time that the event is going on.

 To the extent the law allows the hirer releases Mountain Campers and its employees and agents, from any liability to the hirer (regardless of who is at fault) for any loss or damage incurred by the hirer or driver, including, but not limited to: